 Little Miami Railroad

-Surveying work was initiated for a line north to Kings Mill, South Lebanon and Lebanon via the Little Miami and Turtle Creek valley.(1) The proposed alignment, however, featured a grade of 33 feet per mile, and was considered too steep for the locomotives at the time.
-The route, instead, was constructed along the Little Miami to Morrow, Fort Ancient, Oregonia and Waynesville.
+Surveying work was initiated for the line north to Kings Mill, South Lebanon, and Lebanon via the Little Miami and Turtle Creek valleys.
+1 The proposed alignment featured a grade of 33 feet per mile and was considered too steep for locomotives.
+The route was instead shifted to an alignment along the Little Miami to Morrow, Fort Ancient, Oregonia, and Waynesville.

 Columbus & Xenia Railroad

 The Columbus & Xenia Railroad (C&X) was built between Columbus and Xenia in 1848 and 1849, with the first passenger train between the LM and the C&X running on February 20, 1850.
 2 On November 30, 1853, the LM and the C&X merged operations, but their companies remained independent for financial purposes.
 1 2 By the end of the year, the Cincinnati, Wilmington & Zanesville Railroad connected with the LMRR at Morrow.
 3

 The third LM station was completed on the banks of the Ohio River in Cincinnati near Butler Street in 1853.
 14 By 1856, the LM had 116 miles of track, and the C&X had 63 miles.
 1